The Garden Grazer

 Serving

-Temperature: Either serve this dish warm right after preparing, or at room temperature.
+Temperature: You can serve this dish warm right after preparing or at room temperature.

 Garnish: Top the dish with more fresh herbs, lemon zest, lemon slices, or vegan parmesan cheese if desired.